 - Gather all the toppings you’ve prepared.

-- First, spread the shredded egg crepe.
-Decorate the chirashi sushi as you like.
-I usually start with lotus root, shrimp, unagi, snow peas, ikura, sesame seeds, and nori in the center.
+- First, scatter the shredded egg crepe on the sushi rice.
+Then, decorate the chirashi sushi as you like.
+I usually add the toppings in the following order: Lotus root, shrimp, unagi, snow peas, 4 Tbsp ikura (salmon roe), ½ Tbsp toasted white sesame seeds, and 4 Tbsp shredded nori seaweed (kizami nori) in the center.
 Enjoy!

 To Store